SourcePot/asset/README.md

 The asset class of this package is used to create objects representing an asset.
 The main properties of an asset are "value", "unit" and "dateTime", e.g. 1 (value) Euro (unit) at 12/03/2023.
 These three properties need to be provided to the contructor of a new asset object.
 When a diffenrent unit is set, the exchangerate at the asset objects dateTime will be applied.

 >[!NOTE]
->The European Central Bank exhchage rates are used.
-If an exchagerate is not yet present in the data directory, it will be downlaoded via the ECB API and saved in the data directory.
-If the provided dateTime is a weekend (such in the code sample below) or bank holiday, the latest valid rate before that date will be used and a warning is added as asset property.
+>European Central Bank exhchage rates are used.
+If an exchage rate is not yet present as csv-file in the data directory, it will be downloaded via the ECB API and saved to data directory.
+If an exchange rate is requested for a weekend (such in the code sample below) or bank holiday, the latest valid exchange rate before that date will be used and a warning will be added as asset property.

 ```
 require_once('../php/Rates.php');